-If you were married as of December 31, 2011, you may choose to file a separate return.
-You may file a separate return, even if you and your spouse filed a joint federal return
+If you were married as of December 31, 2012, you may choose to file a separate return.
+You may file a separate return, even if you and your spouse filed a joint federal return.

 Arizona is a community property state.
 If you file a separate return, you must figure how much income to report using community property laws.
 If one spouse is a resident and the other spouse is not, special rules apply when filing a separate return.

 The department has issued a ruling on how to report income in this case.
 This ruling is ITR 93-20.
-To see this ruling, visit our web site at www.azdor.gov and click on legal research and then click on rulings.

-NOTE: In some cases you may treat community income as separate income.
-The department has issued a ruling on when you may treat community income as separate income.
-This ruling is ITR 93-22.
-To see this ruling, visit our web site at www.azdor.gov and click on legal research and then click on rulings.
+To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.